Q-solve/QS-Agric-T2/README.md

 The system uses quantum kernel methods to capture complex nonlinear relationships in agricultural data that classical models may miss, while maintaining strict chronological validation and data integrity standards.

+Prerequisites
+-Google colab (Classical modelling and data cleaning).

+-Qbraid account (for quantum simulations).

+INSTALLATION GUIDE;

+Clone the repository

+bash
+   git clone <repo-url>
+   cd qsolve-2026-team2-maize-yield

+Set up a Python environment using Google Colab (This one needs to be reviewed). bash python -m venv venv source venv/bin/activate        # on Windows: venv\Scripts\activate pip install -r requirements.txt

+Set up qBraid (for the quantum/hybrid model)
+Create or log in to your qBraid account.
+Open the repository's notebooks/ folder inside the qBraid environment, or install the qBraid SDK locally per the qBraid platform documentation.

+Verify the setup
+bash
+   python -m pytest tests/          # if a tests/ folder exists jupyter notebook notebooks/00_setup_check.ipynb

+Usage
+Download and audit raw data — run the scripts in src/data_download/ to pull maize production/harvested-area records and CHIRPS rainfall, then log the download in docs/provenance_log.md.

+Build the modelling table — run src/preprocessing/build_county_year_table.py (or the equivalent notebook) to join sources into the documented county-year table in data/processed/, applying only pre-30-June features.
+Run the classical baseline — notebooks/01_classical_baseline.ipynb fits the historical mean/trend baseline and the competitive classical model (e.g. random forest), using the chronological train/validation/test split.
+Run the quantum/hybrid model — notebooks/02_quantum_model.ipynb runs the quantum-kernel or variational regression model on the qBraid simulator, using the same split and feature set.
+Compare results — notebooks/03_evaluation.ipynb produces the classical-vs-quantum results table, the actual-vs-predicted plot, and county-level error breakdown, saved to results/trans_nzoia_uasin_gishu/.
+Read the write-up — docs/limitations.md documents assumptions, uncertainty, and the scalability/adoption discussion required for the final presentation.
+Contact
+    Role	         Name	           Roles
+1. Lead mentor -Kisilu Wambua.
+(Provides guidance on problem understanding, method selection, and technical review)
+2. Data Lead-	Avery Inyangala. (manages sourcing, cleaning, joins, provenance and reproducibility.)
+3. Classical modelling lead	-Bruce Kinyanjui (builds and validates the baseline)
+4. Quantum lead - Tanei Marima. (owns the formulation, implementation and resource reporting.)
+5. Evaluation & presentation lead - Adika Awino. ( coordinates comparison, visualisation, documentation and the final demonstration.)
+6. Problem and agriculture lead-Kennedy Mutugi.	( keeps the work grounded in users, local constraints and SDG 2 outcomes.)

+Team coordination:post updates, questions, and blockers in the team's assigned Google Classroom rather than only in chat, so there's a record for the contribution log.

+Issues with this repository: open a GitHub Issue in this repo and tag the relevant lead from the table above.
+Competition-level questions (scoring, official dataset releases, regional allocation changes): route through the lead mentor to the organising committee.

+Additional resources